Have you been injured? you may have a case.

 Generally speaking, if they occur 15 or more days a month for at least three months, they are considered “chronic.”
 One that occurs fewer than 15 times in a month is considered to be “episodic.”

-And as I discussed above, a headache after a car accident can also be among the first important symptoms of other very serious injuries, such as of TBI and concussion.
+And as I discussed above, a headache after a car accident can also be among the first important symptoms of other very serious injuries, such as a TBI and concussion.

-If you live in Michigan, you may also be able to recover Michigan No-Fault benefits for all of your collision-related injuries, which includes a constant headache after a car accident.
+If you live in Michigan, you may also be able to recover Michigan No-Fault benefits for all of your collision-related injuries.
 Your No-Fault insurance benefits include reimbursement of medical care and mileage, lost wages for the time you missed from work, replacement care and possibly even attendant care depending on the severity of your injury.

-If you have suffered from a headache after a car accident and you have questions about your legal rights and the compensation you may be entitled to, call us toll free at (248) 353-7575 for a free consultation with one of our experienced attorneys.
-You do not have to face this alone.
-We are here to help.
+If you are suffering from a headache after a car accident and you have questions about your legal rights and the compensation you may be entitled call now (800) 968-1001 for a free consultation with one of our experienced car accident lawyers.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.